-NOVANTA recommends using a UC-2000 Universal Laser Controller to generate the tickle pulses and pulse width modulated (PWM) Command signals necessary to control laser output power.
-You may need to refer to Interface connections, in the Technical Reference section, for Interface A and Interface B connection details.
+For testing, troubleshooting, and basic operation, SYNRAD recommends using a UC-2000 Universal Laser Controller to generate the tickle pulses and pulse width modulated (PWM) Command signals necessary to control laser output power.
+You may need to refer to Interface connections, in the Technical Reference chapter, for Interface A and Interface B connection details.